nathansizemore/rustic-io/README.md

 rustic-io [<img src="https://travis-ci.org/nathansizemore/rustic-io.png?branch=master">](https://travis-ci.org/nathansizemore/rustic-io)
 =========

+Disclaimer: this project was just to help me get my feet wet with [Rust](https://github.com/rust-lang/rust).
+Do not plan on maintaining...

 rustic-io is a simple websocket server library written in Rust.
 It aims to be an easy to implement, fast, and concurrent websocket server library for event based messaging.

 #### Example Usage